DennisD2/pdptools/pdp11-debug/readme.md

 ```

 Next screen shows execution of some example code.
 A single step was executed (command 's').
 At the top, the registers PC,R0-R5 etc. are listed.
-There was a change in regiter SP since
+There was a change in register SP since
 last executed command, this is highlighted.
 Also the value change is listed.

 Below that, commands are displayed around the currently executed command.
-Currently executed
+Next executed
 command is highlighted.
 ![](doc/images/pdp11-debug-01.png)